Azure/Azure-Sentinel/Solutions/Recorded Future Identity/Playbooks/readme.md

 If you use this playbook to Lookup leaks info for an email and response lookup data is empty (for specified email and lookback range) - the playbook will still save empty results to the Log Analytics Custom Log.

-This case is possible if you set up the Logic Apps in that way that Lookup lookback range (in `RecordedFutureIdentity-lookup-and-save-user` playbook) is smaller than Search lookback range (in `RecordedFutureIdentity-search-workforce-user` and `RecordedFutureIdentity-search-external-user` playbooks).
+This case is possible if you set up the Logic Apps in that way that Lookup lookback range (in `RFI-lookup-and-save-user` playbook) is smaller than Search lookback range (in `RFI-search-workforce-user` and `RFI-search-external-user` playbooks).

 In that case you will see some empty records in the corresponding Log Analytics Custom Log (see the screenshot).